 - Gain oversight over multiple projects

-How to measure the outcome?
+How do we measure the outcome?

 - WP site speed – Page loading speed is a vital factor.
 By monitoring this metric, you can see how fast your pages are and if they’re loading faster or slower over time.

 WordPress is a beneficial platform, but it still requires modifications.
 This is where DevOps can be of great help to you and your WP site.
-The only thing left to do is to determine the needs and the right moment to bring in a DevOps team.
+The only thing left is to determine the needs and the right moment to bring in a DevOps team.